EthicalSource/contributor_covenant/content/version/1/4/code-of-conduct.id.md

 ## Janji Kami

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 Dalam minat kami untuk membuat lingkungan yang terbuka dan ramah, kami sebagai kontributor dan pengelola berjanji untuk membuat partisipasi dalam proyek kami dan komunitas kami bebas dari pelecehan untuk semua orang, tanap memandang usia,